James Bellamy (Upstairs, Downstairs): Marriage to Hazel

 In early March 1912, Richard hires a secretary, Hazel Forrest, and James quickly takes an interest in her.
 While his parents are away one weekend in April (right before Lady Marjorie's ill-fated trip aboard the Titanic), James insists that Hazel lunch with him in the Dining Room, much to butler Hudson's disapproval.
 After about seven months of courting, James proposes in November, but Hazel tearfully refuses him.
-It caused Hazel's father, Arthur Forrest, to visit James.
+It causes Hazel's father, Arthur Forrest, to visit James.
 He explains that Hazel was previously married to a drunk, Patrick O'Connor, who beat her.
 They divorced, and Hazel moved back in with her parents.
 Mr. Forrest wants his daughter to be happy, while the prickly Mrs. Forrest is sure the Bellamys would never accept Hazel as a divorced woman.
 James asks Hazel again, and after talking and James letting Hazel know his own sister Elizabeth is a divorced and remarried woman, she accepts his second proposal.
 They marry in late 1912 or early 1913, and honeymoon in Paris.

 The middle-class Hazel has difficulty adapting to James' upper-class world.
 On a hunting weekend to Somerby, Lord Newbury's country house, the other guests encourage her to surprise James and join the hunt, something she has never done before.
 However, Diana Newbury, a childhood friend of James, had secretly swapped the horses and gives Hazel a spirited horse that bolts and runs away with Hazel, who escapes largely uninjured.
 She and James then argue as he feels humiliated.
 This, in addition to Major Cochrane-Danby claiming that James and Diana are sleeping together, leads Hazel to flee Somerby with Rose.
 James follows her back to London and they soon make up.
 In mid-1914, Hazel suffers a miscarriage.
 By now, James has left the Army and is working for Jardines in London and plans to transfer to India in 1915, until the Great War intervenes.
 James and Hazel's relationship quickly deteriorates, and, by August 1914, they are sleeping in separate bedrooms.
 The often-unfaithful James has grown increasingly fond of Georgina, his stepcousin and father's ward, who arrived to live at Eaton Place right before Christmas in December 1913.